Ilyayermakov/components/README.md

-# My view for Laravel
+# My views for Laravel